In this post, we’ll share exactly how to repost on Instagram.

 3. Acknowledge and share content from community members

 People enjoy being acknowledged for their content and efforts on social media.
-And sometimes, reaching out and asking about sharing some of their content on your brand’s profile can be a great way to acknowledge their work and also discover new brand ambasasdors.
+And sometimes, reaching out and asking to share some fan’s content on your brand’s profile can be a great way to acknowledge their work and discover new brand ambassadors.

 Discover more about how we use reposting and UGC as part of our Instagram strategy here at Buffer:How We Grew Our Instagram Followers by 60% with User Generated Content

 How to decide what you should repost on Instagram

 Cool, so you’re ready to repost some content on Instagram, but which photos should you share?

 It’s important to ensure you have a strategy in place when it comes to reposting and also an idea of how the content you repost fits into your wider Instagram strategy.
 There are a few factors to think about before you hit “share post.”